This post may contain affiliate links. Read the full disclosure policy here.

-Quilters are a caring group who generously share their art.
-Making and donating awareness quilts are one special way quilters share their craft.
+Quilters often generously share their art by making and donating awareness quilts.
 In addition to building awareness and/or raising funds for research for cures, many of the quilts are donated to people afflicted with the diseases.
-In addition to making people aware of the impact of the diseases and work toward cures, awareness quilts raise hopes and warm the hearts of the recipients.
+In addition to making people aware of the impact of the diseases and encouraging work toward cures, awareness quilts raise hopes and warm the hearts of the recipients.

 Individual quilters as well as groups of quilters had until July 30, 2010 to submit their quilts.
 To reassure people with ALS that they are not forgotten, and that there are people out there thinking of them, quilters were also encouraged to attach a note of introduction and well wishes with the quilt.
 Some of the quilts will be sold in an online raffle and auction; some quilts that are not offered online will be distributed by The ALS Association to people with ALS and their families; and others will be featured in a traveling tour.

 In December, 2009, the Parkinson's Disease Foundation (PDF) announced the launch of the Parkinsons Disease Foundation Quilt Project - the first global quilt project to raise awareness of the impact that the disease has on the millions of people worldwide living with Parkinson's - along with their families, caregivers and friends - and the continued urgency to find a cure.

 Do you have a great story about this?
 Share it!
 Awareness quilts do more than build awareness or raise money for a good cause; they bring people together to solve a problem or share heartbreak or give thanks.

 Click below to see contributions from other visitors to this page...

 Panhandle Firemen's and Firemarshals' Association 2014 Auction Quilt Not rated yet

 PFFMA is an organization of fire departments in the Panhandle and South Plains of Texas.
 The organization represents over one hundred fire departments …